The Benefits of a Will

 Components of a Will

-: In the drafting of a Will, you are referred to as “testator”.
+Testator: In the drafting of a Will, you are referred to as “testator”.
 As testator you will typically give instructions to your lawyer on how your estate is to be distributed and managed.
 In most situations you can also revoke or modify a Will prior to your death.

 Executor: You will appoint an “executor” of the estate.
 This person makes sure that the Will is carried out in accordance with your wishes… In certain cases, it may be appropriate to appoint more than one executor.
 Duties of an executor include safeguarding the estate, paying your debts, and dividing your estate among the “beneficiaries” that you have named in your Will.
 Your executor should be someone that you trust and has the capabilities to take on this position.
 Choosing your executor should not be done lightly as the role is time consuming and comes with significant responsibility.
 It is also important to consult with this person before finalizing your Will to confirm they are agreeable to taking on this role.

 Beneficiaries: As testator, you have wide powers to determine who will ultimately receive property from your estate – these people or organizations are referred to as the estate “beneficiaries”.
 You can appoint someone to only receive income (“income beneficiaries”) or only capital (”capital beneficiaries”) from your estate or to be both income and capital beneficiaries.
 You can also designate beneficiaries to receive a specific amount of cash or property, and/or they can receive what’s left over after all debts and specific gifts have been made (“the estate residue”).
-You also need to contemplate what happens to a bequest if apasses away before you do.
+You also need to contemplate what happens to a bequest if a beneficiary passes away before

 - Guardians: If you have any children under 18 years of age or any children with special needs, it is important to appoint a “guardian” in your Will.
 This guardian will take care of the minor or where the child requires special care.
 The most important consideration in appointing a guardian is the best interests of the child, and if the guardian does not meet this standard, a court will appoint someone who does.